aroellin/aroellin.github.io/index.md

 I'm currently Professor at the [Department of Statistics and Data Science](https://www.stat.nus.edu.sg) at the [National University of Singapore](https://www.nus.edu.sg).

+Do check out our new [MSc in Data Science for Sustainability](https://www.stat.nus.edu.sg/prospective-students/graduate-programme/msc-in-data-science-for-sustainability/)!

 ## Research Interests
 Distributional approximations in probability theory, Stein’s method, mathematical and statistical modeling of infectious disease processes.